 Calls to the unversioned /me endpoint (

 https://api.clever.com/me) rely on behavior from the v1 API.
-This endpoint will be deprecated along with API v1.
-To ensure future compatibility, make sure all calls to the /me endpoint have a version included, such as /v3.0/me.
+This endpoint will be updated to return v2/me or v3/me responses, depending on your default API version.
+For optimal compatibility, make sure all calls to the /me endpoint have a version included, such as /v3.0/me.

 As mentioned in the earlier section on rostering considerations, the API v3 multi-role user model requires new Clever IDs for all users except for students.
 If your application does not use Clever ID as a primary identifier, you may not need to make any changes other than updating your Clever API endpoints to the latest version.